-We are a leading provider of human resource management services.
-We offer a comprehensive range of solutions to help manage the increasing costs and complexities of a broad array of employment-related issues for small and medium-sized businesses.
+We offer a comprehensive range of human resource management services to help small and medium-sized businesses manage the increasing costs and complexities of a broad array of employment-related issues.
 Our principal services, professional employer organization ("PEO") services and staffing services, assist our clients in leveraging their investment in human capital.
 We believe that the combination of these two principal services enables us to provide our clients with a unique blend of services not offered by our competition.
-Our ability to be a leading provider of outsourced human resource management services is built upon our expertise in payroll processing, employee benefits and administration, workers' compensation coverage, effective risk management and workplace safety programs and human resource administration.
+Our platform of outsourced human resource management services is built upon our expertise in payroll processing, employee benefits and administration, workers' compensation coverage, effective risk management and workplace safety programs and human resource administration.